Bernullys/crud_fastapi/README.md

 Your API routes use Depends(get_db) to get a DB session You query or update the database using SQLAlchemy inside each route ✅ So FastAPI connects to MySQL automatically using the engine/session when you call your API.

+To bring mysql database from one pc to another I have to:
+    Original pc: mysqldump -u username -p db_name > backup.sql
+    New pc: mysql - username -p db_name < backup.sql